-Data Cleansing

-We may need to clean the data, such as removing review that are too small or contain erroneous text, to ensure that our topics are accurate.

 Database File Size

 The JSON database file could become too large for memory.
 I do not forsee this happening as the test database I created contain around 2,000 places and 10,000 reviews and it was only 7.5 MB.